MoonLiightz/magic-home/README.md

 COMMANDS:
-   color, c     Set the color of the LED Strip state, s     Switch the LED Strip state to on or off discover, d  Discover for Magic Home devices on the network help, h      Shows a list of commands or help for one command
+   color, c     Set the color of the LED Strip state, s     Switch the LED Strip state to on or off status       Prints the status of the LED Strip discover, d  Discover for Magic Home devices on the network help, h      Shows a list of commands or help for one command